AhoyISki/duat/README.md

 bugs.
 Any feedback on features, bugs or requests is highly appreciated 🥰.

-### Getting started
+### Installation

+To install Duat, I am assuming that you have `cargo` installed on your system, if you don’t, [install it][__link0].
+If you are installing it on Windows, you should additionlly follow the instructions that they give you for installing C/C++ libraries through Visual Studio.

 ## Note

 On this section, I will be referring to duat’s configuration by `~/.config/duat/`, but you should replace it with your operating system’s config path.
 The same also applies to `~/.local/duat/`.

-To install Duat, I am assuming that you have `cargo` installed on your system, if you don’t, [install it][__link0].
-If you are installing it on Windows, you should additionlly follow the instructions that they give you for installing C/C++ libraries through Visual Studio.

 After installing `cargo`, you will also need to install the `nightly` toolchain: